Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/forest-school--11-plus--maths--2020--sample-paper-3_pr_prpcc.md

 Mayank thinks of a number.
 He doubles it and then adds $4$ and gets the answer $40$.

-What was Mayank’s number?
+What was Mayank's number?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Mayank thinks of a number.
 He doubles it and then adds $4$ and gets the answer $40$.
 <emptyline>
-What was Mayank’s number?
+What was Mayank's number?
 </code></pre>
 </div>